GreyElaina/barffine/README.md

      -v $(pwd)/data:/app/data \
      ghcr.io/greyelaina/barffine:latest
    ```
-   The example mounts `./data` so the SQLite database persists outside the container.
-Adjust the port mapping when reverse proxies or different hosts are involved.
+   The example mounts `./data`, which now contains both `barffine.db` and the RocksDB column families under `data/doc-kv`.
+Adjust the port mapping when reverse proxies or different hosts are involved, and make sure the host volume has enough inodes/space for the additional KV files.
 3. Use `docker logs -f barffine` to monitor startup and reuse the operational commands below via `docker exec barffine <command>` when needed.

 `docker-compose.ghcr.yml` mirrors these steps and can be used as a template for multi-container deployments.

 ## Operational commands

 | Command | Description |
 | --- | --- |
 | `cargo run -p barffine-server -- serve` | Start the HTTP, GraphQL, and Socket.IO services (default subcommand). |